giantswarm/handbook/content/docs/product/managed-apps/external-secrets-operator/_index.md

 ## Resource requirements

-Onec running, ESO has a small footprint on your cluster, requiring only the inclusion of 3 additional pods with a CPU requirement of 300m and a memory requirement of 1.5GiB.
+Once running, ESO has a small footprint on your cluster, requiring only the inclusion of 3 additional pods with a CPU requirement of 300m and a memory requirement of 1.5GiB.